br1brown/br1brown/README.md

 - 👀 I’m interested in Web and c#
 - 🌱 I’m currently learning extjs framework

-I speak about computer science and the web ... for Tech blind On the podcast: 🎙 Occhio al mondo https://bit.ly/2RnLlil
+I talk about computing and the web world to newcomers to technology On the podcast: 🎙 Eye on the world https://bit.ly/2RnLlil